fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/questions.md

 - Database infrastructure (MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, ...)
 - Interfaces to other hospital resources (ERP, CRM, logistics)
-- Can the patient become an user?
+- Can the patient become a user?
 Access to view appointments or prescriptions?

 ## UI